 To be honest, from a culinary perspective, some people just don’t like the way food comes out when cooked in a nonstick pan.
 Some like that crusty brown finish that comes with food sticking to the pan and food that sticks just enough is a good thing to them.
 They also might not mind the extra oil or fat that goes into making that end result.

-Final thoughts on stainless steel vs nonstick cookware
+In summing up on stainless steel vs nonstick cookware